Programs and Tours

 - Explore relationships among cultures, communities, and the arts

-- Creative thinking through the use of different art mediums and styles
+- Creative thinking through the use of different art mediums and style

 Touchstones Nelson is fully committed to meeting the Truth and Reconciliation Commission of Canada’s Calls to Action.
-Along with the Canadian Museums Association and Library and Archives Canada, we will strive to review and update our museum policies and best practices in collaboration with Aboriginal peoples, specifically the Sinixt and Ktunaxa communities of the Kootenay region.
+Along with the Canadian Museums Association and Library and Archives Canada, we are in the process of reviewing and updating our museum policies and best practices in collaboration with local Indigenous peoples, including the Sinixt, Ktunaxa, Metis and Sylix communities of the region.

 Educational programming and community engagement with collections is vital to the reconciliation process for museums and archives, but we will ensure that engagement is spearheaded by Indigenous communities themselves.
-In the coming school year our Indigenous programming will be guided by the reconciliation process, shaped by a series of special guest Elders from the Indigenous communities of our region.
-School classes will be invited to take part once dates are established, and registration will be limited and on a first-come, first-serve basis.
+In the coming school year our Indigenous programming will be guided by the reconciliation process, shaped by an Indigenous Educator.
+School classes will be invited to take part beginning in Fall 2018, and registration will be limited and on a first-come, first-serve basis.
+The “First Nations Tour” that has been offered in the past is no longer available.

 Come and explore our permanent museum exhibition and our gallery spaces at your own pace.
 Students can enjoy interactive displays in the museum, and scavenger hunt sheets can be picked up at the front desk for a self-directed activity.